 Bighorn Sheep Ewe: Any female bighorn sheep.

 Bighorn Sheep Ram: Any male bighorn sheep.

+Body-grip trap: A rotating jaw trap designed to capture a furbearer by the body.
 Bow: Compound, recurve, or long bow, which is not equipped with a mechanical device (draw lock) which locks the bow string at full draw.
 Sights on bows shall not project light; however, illuminated pins/reticles and scopes of any magnification are allowed.
 Broken-horned Oryx: An oryx of either sex that has one or more horn(s) missing at least 25% of its normal length.
 This may be determined by comparing the broken horn's length to the remaining horn or where it is readily apparent the terminal end would not taper to a point for another 25% of growth.